You can lead a horse to water, but a pencil must be led.Stan Laurel

 The Chisel Wiggle

-Something to keep in mind about our chisels when beating on them is that their cutting edges are intentionally and carefully hand-forged and heat treated by experienced blacksmiths (none with less than 40 years independent experience) to be especially hard to meet the demands of professional craftsmen who demand the extra sharpness and cutting longevity hard, fine-grained steel makes possible.
+Something to keep in mind about our chisels when beating on them is that their cutting edges are intentionally and carefully hand-forged and heat treated by experienced blacksmiths (none with less than 40 years independent experience) to be especially hard to meet the demands of professional craftsmen for the extra sharpness and cutting longevity hard, fine-grained steel makes possible.
 They are not the sharpened Chinese screwdrivers sold by the big corporations that amateurs are accustomed to using nowadays.

 To maximize the advantage such excellent steel affords, our Beloved Customers must avoid driving the chisel so deeply into the wood when cutting mortises, for example, that the extreme cutting edge binds in the wood forcing the user to wiggle the chisel forward and backward to loosen and extract it from the cut.
 I call this movement the “chisel wiggle.”

-Your humble servant realizes this is contrary to what many woodworking gurus teach, but it is careless habit in the case of our professional-grade tools because binding the blade in the wood this way creates what we call a “high pressure cut” placing a tremendous amount of clamping force on the thin, extreme cutting edge.
+Your humble servant realizes this is contrary to what many woodworking gurus teach, but it is careless habit in the case of our professional-grade tools because binding the blade in the wood this way creates what we call a “high pressure cut” placing a tremendous amount of clamping force on the thin metal at the extreme cutting edge.
 Doing the “chisel wiggle” in this situation will damage the cutting edge dulling it quickly.
 If you doubt this, please dig out your hand-dandy loupe and do a before-after comparison.

 In addition, the time lost extracting the chisel and the resulting interruption in the workflow caused by repositioning one’s hands, and perhaps even setting aside the hammer (egads!) while doing the chisel wiggle, makes it impossible to maintain an efficient cutting rhythm.
 If you doubt this, we double-dog dare you to do timed comparative tests.
 The difference in efficiency will become instantly clear.